takahe-linux/build/README.md

 - Config file.

 Do we need any global configs?
-Do we need seperate directories for different architectured build machines?
+Do we need separate directories for different architectured build machines?
 What gets extracted from external files?

-Local config contains a few vars:
+The config file is assumed to contain a few variables:

+- 'triplet':    Target triplet
+- 'id':         Config id
+- 'arch':       Target arch
+- 'cflags':     Target cflags
-- Target triplet, CFLAGS, LDFLAGS.
+- 'ldflags':    Target ldflags
 ## ##

 TODO: Fill this out.